Despite there being no winter squash season, Aly Abou Eleinen, a junior on Penn men’s squash, is still playing squash and connecting with his team.

 Penn men's and women's basketball may have their Ivy Weekends, but the other winter teams haven't slowed down one bit.

 Choudhary has been a mainstay in a promising season for the Quakers, producing consistent results on any and every court that he has touched.

-This weekend, Penn men's and women's squash were both in action on Saturday as they hosted doubleheaders against Trinity and Colby.
+This weekend, Penn men's and women's squash were in action again against talented Ivy League competition.

 One of the most anticipated matches of the year for No. 3 Penn men’s squash and the No. 8 women’s team took place on Wednesday.

 With all of the attention on Penn’s world-class players, it’s often forgotten that Lane and Wyant are themselves prominent members of the national squash scene.